 There are two main parts to your brain that I want to talk about here – the cerebellum and the prefrontal cortex.

 The cerebellum is your habit brain.
 It seeks efficiency, aims to keep you alive and protect you, and works really fast.
-This is your “fight or flight” primitive brain that wants to keep you alive.

 The prefrontal cortex is your goal setting brain that focuses on planning and is slower, and future focused.